NOTE: all earrings measurements exclude the earring wires.

 All of the earrings in this row are glass and made by Adrian Wall.
 Each pair are 2 inches long and each $65.
 (ALL IN SANTA FE)

-Left to right: The first pair are spiral dangles by Florence Tahe.
-1.5 inches and $36.
+Left to right: The first pair are shell corn maidens by Cheryl Beyuka.
+1.25 inches and $75.
 Sandcast earrings with turquoise by the Kee family, these are 3/4 of an inch long from the ear post down. $100.
-An attractive pair of inlaid butterfly earrings by Lyndon Ahiyite.
-1 inch long from the post down and $105.
-(FIRST PAIR IN TUCSON, RHE OTHER TWO ARE IN SANTA FE)
+The third pair in this row are by Janelle Shebola, they measure just under half an inch long from the post down. $115.
+(FIRST PAIR IN TUCSON, THE OTHER TWO ARE IN SANTA FE)

 A pair of Saguaro overlay post earrings by Rick Manuel (Tohono O’Odham).
 1 inch and $180.
 The large stamped earrings are by Arnold Blackgoat.
 3 inches long and $240.
 A pair of scrolling dangles by Mildred Parkhurst.
 2 inches and $160.
 (ALL IN TUCSON)

-Four pair of mosaic Dangles from Kewa (Santo Domingo).
+Mosaic dangle earrings from Kewa (Santo Domingo).
 The first is by Mariano Garcia.
 2 inches and $75.
-Next is another pair by Mariano.
-2.25 inches and $75.
-Nick and Me-Wee Rosetta made the next two.
-The turquoise and shell dangles are 2 inches and $100.
-Last is a long pair with inlayed wood, shell and turquoise on wood.
-2.25 inches and $100.
+Next is another pair by Mariano, 2 inches and $75.
+Mariano’s grandparents Nick and Me-Wee Rosetta made the next two pairs.
+The turquoise and shell dangles are 1 inches and $45.
+Last is a pair with inlaid wood, shell and various stone on wood.
+1 inch and $65.
 (All in Tucson)

 The first two pairs of earrings above are all sandcast made by Rosemary Manuelito.
 The nazha earrings set with turquoise are by the Kee family.
 7/8 inch across and $60.
 The third pair are sandcast buttons made by Mildred Kee Parkhurst.
 They are a half in in diameter and are $55.
 (All in Santa Fe)